-Members of staff seeking information about Sexual Violence, Harassment, Hate Crime or Racism should visit the Staff Information Pages
+Members of staff seeking information about Sexual Violence, Harassment, Hate Crime or Racism can visit the Staff Information Pages

 Bangor University is committed to providing a safe and supportive environment where all students are treated with dignity and respect.
 We believe that you should be able to live and study in a University where you can be yourself, get involved in every opportunity and reach your full potential.

 We believe that no student should have to experience any form of sexual violence, harassment, hate crime or racism and it is not a normal part of the student experience.
 If you experience any form of sexual violence, harassment or hate crime, we can provide you with a safe and confidential space, free from judgement, in which to talk about it and we will support you to move forward in whatever way you feel is best for you.

 For more information on a specific topic, please see our online leaflets.

 Tell someone about sexual violence, harassment or hate crime

 If you have immediate concerns about your personal safety you can contact:

 - University Security on 01248 382795 or 333 from an internal phone